Permix

 Dynamic Error Handler

-You can also provide a handler that returns different responses based on the entity and actions:
+You can also provide a handler that returns different responses based on the checked path:

 const permix = createPermix<Definition>({